ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    instrumented.
 Enabling this option enables the ``ENABLE_PMF`` build option as well.
 Default is 0.

--  ``ENABLE_SME_FOR_NS``: Boolean option to enable Scalable Matrix Extension (SME), SVE, and FPU/SIMD for the non-secure world only.
+-  ``ENABLE_SME_FOR_NS``: Numeric value to enable Scalable Matrix Extension (SME), SVE, and FPU/SIMD for the non-secure world only.
 These features share registers so are enabled together.
 Using this option without ENABLE_SME_FOR_SWD=1 will cause SME, SVE, and FPU/SIMD instructions in secure world to trap to EL3.
 SME is an optional architectural feature for AArch64 and TF-A support is experimental.
 At this time, this build option cannot be used on systems that have SPD=spmd/SPM_MM or ENABLE_RME, and attempting to build with these options will fail.
+This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
 Default is 0.

 -  ``ENABLE_SME_FOR_SWD``: Boolean option to enable the Scalable Matrix Extension for secure world use along with SVE and FPU/SIMD, ENABLE_SME_FOR_NS